Techie + Gamers

 8. Deals fall through after the show

 After filming, the Shark’s team undergoes due diligence which can take months.
 According to Daymond John, one in five deals fall apart after filming.
-Cuban revealed a majority of the time it’s the entrepreneurs who pull out of the deal.
-Some just want publicity and are just “gold diggers”!
+Cuban revealed a majority of the time it’s the entrepreneurs who pull out.
+Some want publicity and are just “gold diggers”!

 9. Intense filming days